 Students hoping to enter the home health field have about two training options available within half an hour's drive of downtown Orlando.
 Read about the curriculum topics and required coursework at the institutions listed below.
 There's also a table of statistics and other details about the schools to aid you in your research.

-- The Technical Education Center - Osceola, a 2-year college focusing on adult education, has a shorter training program that takes students 75 hours to complete.
+- Osceola Technical College, a 2-year college focusing on adult education, has a shorter training program that takes students 75 hours to complete.
 In this program, students learn a wide variety of skills in home health care, including CPR and first aid.
-The campus is located roughly 23 miles from Orlando's downtown area.
+The campus is located roughly 18 miles from Orlando's downtown area.

 Comparison of Schools

 Learn more about the profiled schools' costs, campus settings, enrollment numbers and more in the following table.
 Its facts and figures might assist you in deciding which college best fits your academic needs.

 |Tuition and Fees (2018-2019)|| $104.38 per credit in-state

 $381.87 per credit out-of-state**

 |$1,360 (total cost for home health aide program)***|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||79%*||59%*|

 |Acceptance Rate||N/A - Open admissions||N/A - Open admissions|